stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 <br>
 # Applying The Causal Impact Algorithm <a name="causal-impact-fit"></a>

-In the code below, we specify the start and end dates of the "pre-period" and the start and end dates of the "post-period."
+In the code block below, we specify the start and end dates of the "pre-period" and the start and end dates of the "post-period."
 We then apply the algorithm by passing in the DataFrame and the specified pre- and post-period time windows.

-The algorithm will model the relationship between members and non-members in the pre-period - and it will use this to create the counterfactual (i.e., what it believes would happen to the average daily spending for members in the post-period if no event takes place).
+The algorithm models the relationship between members and non-members in the pre-period - and uses this to create the counterfactual (i.e., what it believes would happen to the average daily spending for members in the post-period without the event).

-The difference between this counterfactual and the actual data in the post-period will be our "causal impact."
+The difference between this counterfactual and the actual data in the post-period becomes our "causal impact."

 ```python
 # specify the pre & post periods